 Medicare HOS Information and Technical Support at hos@hsag.com or (888) 880-0077 is available to assist with report questions and interpretation.
-The CMS HOS website provides general information about the HOS program (www.cms.gov/Research-Statistics-Data-and-Systems/Research/HOS).
-A full description of the HOS program is available at www.HOSonline.org.
+The CMS HOS website provides general information about the HOS program.
+A full description of the HOS program is available on the HOS Website at www.HOSonline.org.